pranavraikote/Python-Wallpaper/README.md

-# wallpaper
+# Python-Wallpaper
 Python code for setting wallpaper automatically using Web Scraping.

 # About
 The script downloads the wallpaper of the day from Bing Wallpapers and sets the image as the current system wallpaper.
+Handy script for changing system wallpaper automatically with new beautiful wallpapers everyday.

 # Pre-requisites
 Download and install the following modules: <br> 1)Beautiful Soup - pip install beautifulsoup4